toddbalwinski/toddbalwinski/README.md

 ## Completed Projects

-Here are some of the projects I’m actively working on:
+Here are some projects I’ve completed:

 - **[Twitter to Bluesky Bot](https://github.com/toddbalwinski/TwitterToBlueskyBot )**
   A bot that reposts everthing a user posts on X (Twitter) onto Bluesky.
 Integrates X API v2, Bluesky's AT Protocol, and is deployed using GitHub Actions.